Albert Heijn: Simon de Wit

-Formulas
+Format

 Albert Heijn

-This formula is most used throughout the Netherlands and Belgium and is their regular store format.
-Since 2018, the company began to roll out the concept Echt Vers in which the stores would be remodelled to offer 10–15% more fresh produce.
+This format is most used throughout the Netherlands and Belgium and is their regular store format.
+Since 2018, the company began to roll out the concept Echt Vers (Really Fresh) in which the stores would be remodelled to offer 10–15% more fresh produce.

 Albert Heijn also distinguishes itself by the steadily growing range of organic and ecological products, reducing the use of plastics and investing in sustainable construction and transport.
 The expansion of the sustainable range was brought under the umbrella brand "Puur & Eerlijk" in 2009, under the leadership of Dick Boer, with adjustments to stricter certification and change of packaging.
 The retail chain is also committed to reducing food waste.

 AH To Go

-In 1999, the chain developed a new formula for a convenience store on request of the Nederlandse Spoorwegen, the railway company would become a franchisee and opened the first store on Station 's-Hertogenbosch.
-The formula got its current name in 2001, and specialises in products that customers need on their commute.
+In 1999, the chain developed a new format for a convenience store on request of the Nederlandse Spoorwegen, the railway company would become a franchisee and opened the first store on Station Den Bosch.
+The format got its current name in 2001, and specialises in products that customers need on their commute.

-Since 2019, the company is testing a new version of the formule without staff and cash registers.
+Since 2019, the company is testing a new version of the format without staff and cash registers.
 The customer scans their debit card and cameras register the customer and the items that are picked, after the customer leaves the right amount is deducted from their account.
 The new concept and technology was tested in a mobile unit that has been placed at the headquarters of Ahold Delhaize and Schiphol.

 AH XL

 Since 2002, the company operates several hypermarkets with a larger variety of products in both food and non-food.
 Within the store there are also several chefs preparing take-away.
+This kind of store usually occupies the whole floor.